solvialab/infragate-landing/docs/readme.md

 Click **Details** on any cluster card to see:

-- **Cluster information** — name, status, K8s version, region, CIDR, compartment, VM shape, cluster tier, estimated monthly cost, OCID
+- **Cluster information** â€” name, status, K8s version, region, CIDR, compartment, VM shape, cluster tier, estimated monthly cost, OCID
-- **Node pools** — pool name, node count, OCPU, RAM, storage, and status per pool
+- **Node pools** â€” pool name, node count, OCPU, RAM, storage, and status per pool
-- **Cost breakdown** — per-pool monthly cost, control plane cost (Enhanced tier), and total with hourly rate
+- **Cost breakdown** â€” per-pool monthly cost, control plane cost (Enhanced tier), and total with hourly rate
-- **Access** — kubeconfig download and SSH key download (see [Section 5](#5-access--kubeconfig-and-ssh))
+- **Access** â€” kubeconfig download and SSH key download (see [Section 5](#5-access--kubeconfig-and-ssh))

 ---

 ## 3. Admin guide

-Admin access is granted via your identity provider through role assignment — see [INTEGRATION.md](./INTEGRATION.md).
+Admin access is granted via your identity provider through role assignment â€” see [INTEGRATION.md](./INTEGRATION.md).
 Admins have a separate panel accessible from the top nav.

 ### All clusters

-A full view of every cluster across all users — status, owner, CIDR, K8s version, tier, resource counts, estimated cost (monthly + hourly), and age.
-The stats bar shows total estimated monthly spend across all active clusters.
+A full view of every cluster across all users â€” status, owner, CIDR, K8s version, tier, resource counts, estimated cost (monthly + hourly), and age.
+The stats cards show online, provisioning, upgrading k8s, destroying, failed, total, CIDRs used, and monthly spend.
 From this view admins can:

 - Click **Details** on any cluster to open its full detail view including kubeconfig and SSH key download
 - Click **Destroy** to destroy any cluster regardless of owner